Tax residence and domicile in Ireland

 This domicile can be changed to a domicile of choice, if you move to a different country with the intention of living there permanently.

 The levy is €200,000 and is payable annually.
 Any Irish income tax paid by you in a tax year is allowed as a credit when calculating the amount of domicile levy due for that year.
 The levy is payable each year on or before 31 October in the year following the valuation date (on a self-assessment basis).
 The valuation date is 31 December each year.
-The levy for the year 2011 is, therefore, due and payable on or before 31 October 2012.
-You can get more information about the domicile levy from the Revenue Commissioners.
+The levy for the year 2022 is, therefore, due and payable on or before 31 October 2023.
+You can get more information about the domicile levy from Revenue.